discordjs/guide/guide/command-handling/dynamic-commands.md

 });
 ```

-That would work perfectly fine, but it isn't dynamic; you'd still have too add an if statement and the same old code each time you wanted to register a new command, which is less than ideal.
+That would work perfectly fine, but it isn't dynamic; you'd still have to add an if statement and the same old code each time you wanted to register a new command, which is less than ideal.

 ### Dynamically executing commands